3 MATERIAL ACCOUNTING POLICIES

 AH assets and liabilities are classified into current and non-current.

+a.
 Assets

 An asset is classified as current when it satisfies any of the following criteria:

-i) it is expected to be realised in, or is intended for sale or consumption in, the Company’s normal operating cycle;
+i.
+It is expected to be realised in, or is intended for sale or consumption in, the Company's normal operating cycle;

-ii) it is held primarily for the purpose of being traded;
+ii.
+It is held primarily for the purpose of being traded;

-iii) it is expected to be realised within 12 months after the reporting date; or
+iii.
+It is expected to be realised within 12 months after the reporting date; or

-iv) it is cash or cash equivalent unless it is restricted from being exchanged or used to settle a liability for at least 12 months after the reporting date.
+iv.
+It is cash or cash equivalent unless it is restricted from being exchanged or used to settle a liability for at least 12 months after the reporting date.

 Current assets include the current portion of non-current financial assets.
 All other assets are classified as non-current.

+b.
 Liabilities

 A liability is classified as current when it satisfies any of the following criteria:

-i) it is expected to be settled in the Company’s normal operating cycle;
+i.
+It is expected to be settled in the Company’s normal operating cycle;

-ii) it is held primarily for the purpose of being traded;
+ii.
+It is held primarily for the purpose of being traded;

-iii) it is due to be settled within 12 months after the reporting date; or
+iii.
+It is due to be settled within 12 months after the reporting date; or

-iv) the Company does not have an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.
+iv.
+The Company does not have an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.
 Terms of a liability that could, at the option of the counterparty result in its settlement by the issue of equity instruments do not affect its classification.

-Current liabilities include current portion of noncurrent financial liabilities.
+Current liabilities include current portion of non-current financial liabilities.
 All other liabilities are classified as non-current.

+c.
 Operating cycle

-3.2 FOREIGN CURRENCY TRANSACTIONS
+3.2 FOREIGN CURRENCY

-i.
+a.
 Functional and presentation currency

-ii.
-Transactions in foreign currencies are translated to the functional currency of the Company at the exchange rates prevailing on the date of the transaction.
-Monetary items denominated in foreign currencies are translated into the functional currency at the year-end rates.
-The exchange differences so determined and also the realised exchange differences are recognised in the Statement of Profit and Loss.
+foreign currencies are translated into the functional currency at the year-end rates.
 Non-monetary items denominated in foreign currencies and measured at fair value are translated into the functional currency at the exchange rate prevalent at the date when the fair value was determined.
 Non-monetary items denominated in foreign currencies and measured at historical cost are translated into the functional currency at the exchange rate prevalent at the date of transaction.
+Foreign currency exchange differences on settlement or translation are recognised in the Statement of Profit and Loss.

-3.3 FINANCIAL INSTRUMENTS i.
-Initial recognition
+3.3 FINANCIAL INSTRUMENTS

 Financial assets and liabilities are recognised when the Company becomes a party to the contractual provisions of the instrument.
 Financial assets and liabilities are initially measured at fair value, except for trade receivables which are initially measured at transaction price.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value measured on initial recognition of financial asset or financial liability.

-ii.
+b.
 Subsequent measurement

-a) Non-derivative financial instruments
+i.
+Non-derivative financial instruments

-Financial assets carried at amortised cost
+Financial assets carried at amortized cost

-A financial asset is subsequently measured at amortised cost if it is held within a business model whose objective is to hold the asset in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+A financial asset is subsequently measured at amortized cost if it is held within a business model whose objective is to hold the asset in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 Financial assets at fair value through other comprehensive income